 Navigating the City

 Boston is an extremely walkable city and easy to travel within.
-In addition to driving around the city, many students walk, utilize ride share options and taxis, and explore public transit options (buses, trains and commuter rails).
+In addition to driving around the city, many students walk, bike, utilize ride share options and taxis, and explore public transit options (buses, trains and commuter rails).

 - Cars and Parking